Techtonica/curriculum/projects/final-project/final-project.md

 - [ ] OAuth

 **Other**
-- [ ] Use Github issues and milestones to manage your progress.
+- [ ] Use GitHub issues and milestones to manage your progress.
 - [ ] Comment your code.
 - [ ] Use UI/UX design best practices.
 - [ ] Use an external API of your choice with at least three calls.